seba495g/495BrowserTool-MultiTool-Browser/README.md

 📁 **What its cabable of**

-|-Crash or slow down a Chomebook from the amount of data
+|—Crash or slow down a Chomebook from the amount of data

 |—Make a tab unusable by message spamming